There’s something in the air that marijuana growers don’t like—powdery mildew.

 This hardworking spore floats around in the air, and also lives on leaves, other surfaces and materials, and in soil.

 If you’re unlucky, powdery mildew spores find your cannabis leaves and infects them.

 The infection looks like clumped, sticky sand poured onto your marijuana leaves.

-Take a look at the photos accompanying this article and you’ll see powdery mildew in various stages of taking over a leaf.
+Take a look at the photo accompanying this article and you’ll see this plague taking over a leaf.

-If your cannabis grow room conditions become favorable for powdery mildew, and especially if you’re growing a marijuana strain prone to powdery mildew, this mildew can ruin your plants during bloom phase.
+If your cannabis grow room conditions become favorable for powdery mildew, and especially if you’re growing a marijuana strain prone to it, this mildew can ruin your plants during bloom phase.

 Bloom phase is the prime time when powdery mildew comes on, although you sometimes see it coming in on hydroponics clones or otherwise during veg phase.

 • Relative humidity between 60-80%.
 Temperatures between 61-71 degrees Fahrenheit. • Marijuana plants fed too much nitrogen. • Poor fan aeration and air movement.
 Poor grow room air exchange. • Dense cannabis plants.
 Lack of light penetration. • Damaged leaves. • Marijuana strains susceptible to powdery mildew.